glvi/funcpp/docs/README.md

 A project without an application, *Fun C++* is about achieving a purely functional programming style with C++.
 There may be the occasional foray into other areas like type theory, category theory, or propositional logic.
-But primarily *Fun C++* is about the beauty of functional programming.
+But primarily *Fun C++* is about the joy of functional programming.

 ## Requirements